-Among the other extra-curricular opportunities, EDA provides the No One Left Behind activities to help students with a weaker background and to support students with difficulties to attend classes and pass the exams.
+Among the other extra-curricular opportunities, E&F provides the No One Left Behind activities to help students with a weaker background and to support students with difficulties to attend classes and pass the exams.

 Crash courses: